Thousands gather for Tommy Robinson’s protest as activist remains in custody

 “Bring back Rwanda” and “Stop the Boats” signs were also hoisted by demonstrators – some of whom were drinking cans and glasses of alcohol.

+Two arrests have been made at the demonstration, one on suspicion of a breach of the Public Order Act conditions in place and an alleged breach of the peace, and one on suspicion of a racially aggravated public order offence, the Metropolitan Police said.

-A counter-protest organised by Stand Up to Racism is also taking place in the capital, with supporters urged to “take to the streets” in a “massive anti-fascist demonstration”.
+A counter-protest organised by Stand Up to Racism is also taking place in the capital, with thousands joining after being urged to “take to the streets” in a “massive anti-fascist demonstration”.

+Two arrests were made near the Stand Up to Racism protest – one woman was arrested on suspicion of common assault and another arrest was made after an officer was allegedly assaulted, the force added.

 In separate action, a few hundred people gathered on the corner of Trafalgar Square for the United Families and Friends Campaign (UFFC) march to Downing Street, to protest over deaths in custody.